aisyahms/Intern/README.md

 ------------
 By running the main function, `recommend`,
 1. a dataframe of products and their respective ratings by the user_id specified in the function argument. <br />
-If the user has products previously rated highly (defined as a rating of 4 or 5 here),
+If the user has products previously rated highly (defined as a rating of 4 or 5 here), <br />
 2. a maximum of 5 of those products will be output as a reminder of what their good previous purchases look like
 3. a maximum of 10 recommendations of products they have never rated before, based on other users and items they have rated
 4. a maximum of 5 other product recommendations based on what that they have rated highly before (similar to 2.)
 ```
 ----User Rating for Products Dataframe----
                 UserId   ProductId  Score